DevExpress-Examples/wpf-bind-gridcontrol-to-dynamic-data/Readme.md

 \*\* The exact time may differ based on the project implementation or machine specifications.
 This table shows relative values measured in multiple attempts on the same machine.

-\*\*\* When you add new columns to a virtual data source at runtime, you should reset the source and fetch all rows from scratch.
+\*\*\* When you add new columns to a virtual data source at runtime, you should reset the source and fetch all rows.
 The performance of common data shaping operations depends on custom logic that implements such operations in the source.

 ## Documentation